Skip to main content

 • Dutasteride This is a more potent inhibitor that blocks both Type I and Type II 5-alpha reductase enzymes, leading to an even greater reduction in systemic DHT.
 It is used off-label for hair loss and may be an option for those who do not respond sufficiently to finasteride.
 Its side effect profile is similar, and its long-term use requires careful clinical supervision.

-The decision to incorporate these medications is a crucial aspect of ensuring the long-term compatibility of hormone optimization with goals.
+The decision to incorporate these medications is a crucial aspect of ensuring the long-term compatibility of hormone optimization with hair health goals.
 It represents a targeted strategy to uncouple the systemic benefits of testosterone from its potential localized effects on the scalp.

 Table 2 ∞ Protocol Components and Hair Health Implications